mavillez/Oblivion/docs/source/scripts.rst

 Acknowledgements
 ---------------

-Alfredo Palace Carvalho (U. Évora & HPC Chair) provided the scripts for Dalton, GPAW, and QuantumEspresso.
+Alfredo Palace Carvalho (U. Évora & HPC Chair) provided the scripts for Dalton, GPAW, GROMACS, and QuantumEspresso.
 Estelina Lora da Silva (U. Porto & HPC Chair) provided the script for VASP.
 José Coutinho (U. Aveiro), not only provided the scripts, but is investigating the compilation modes and use of VASP with foss/2021b and Intel compilers.